 At The Child Center, we believe every child can thrive, given the right skills, education, counseling, and development programs—and we know that a dedicated staff is the key to making that happen.
 Our passionate, talented, and highly skilled employees help more than 37,000 children, adolescents, adults, and families achieve their full potential each year.

-Credentialed Alcoholism and Substance Abuse Counselors
+Join a Team of Credentialed Alcoholism and Substance Abuse Counselors.

 The Child Center operates more than a dozen afterschool sites where children continue to learn after the school bell rings.
 Equally important, we work to strengthen the social and emotional development of every student.
 Youth advocates play a crucial role in this endeavor.
 They provide one-on-one support to help students develop appropriate behaviors, acquire greater self-confidence, and achieve improved classroom functioning.
 They also facilitate workshops for the school community and serve as important mentors in students’ lives.
 Youth advocates are in college or hold a bachelor’s degree and have experience working with school-age children and adolescents.

 Staff Development Opportunities at The Child Center

 Internal Training Institute: Helping current staff grow in their careers

 When you join The Child Center of NY, it’s not just a job — it’s a growth opportunity.
 The Child Center’s Organizational Culture and Development team is committed to helping staff members reach their full career potential.
 Our Training Institute, available to all current staff, is one example of the services we offer to help our team members grow.

 *Current staff members: Please access the Training Institute through your SharePoint account.